gperdrizet/OpenSearch/notes/OpenSearch_insert_notes.md

 tus': 201}}, {'index': {'_index': 'enwiki', '_id': '358', '_version': 1, 'result': 'created', '_shards': {'total': 2, 'successful': 2,
 'failed': 0}, '_seq_no': 149, '_primary_term': 1, 'status': 201}}....
 ```

+And now...
+It's keeping up!
+Let's finally do a complete run and time it on the wall clock so we can see what we are working with.
+I don't even know how big the dataset is when uncompressed or how many articles we are going to end up with.
+Probably in the millions.
+Let's see.